All Episodes

 Once you get into it, you better know firsthand when you start what you're making yourself a target for.

-Uh everybody's there because they're concerned about the country.
+Everybody's there because they're concerned about the country.

-What are they what are they most concerned about?
+What are they most concerned about?

-I think that what they're concerned about is people don't want to have to continue to work so hard and still be poor.
+I think what they're concerned about is people don't want to have to continue to work so hard and still be poor.

 They don't want to have to work so hard and still have to struggle so much.